 Other states started following Texas and declared Juneteenth a holiday.

 The following states now celebrate Juneteenth: Alaska, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Idaho, Indiana, Illinois, Iowa, Louisiana, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, South Carolina, Texas, Tennessee, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming and also Washington D.C.

 Juneteenth is celebrated in many different ways with bbq’s, readings of poems, singing songs, and more.
 Check out how your state celebrates this special day.

 On June 17, 2020, New York Governor Andrew Cuomo signed an executive order declaring that Juneteenth is recognized as a holiday for state employees.
-He plans on putting to legislation to make Juneteenth an official state holiday for 2021.
+He singed to make Juneteenth an official state holiday for 2021.

 The U.S. Government declared Juneteenth an official federal holiday on June 17th 2021.
 The other federal holidays include: New Years Day, Martin Luther King Jr. Day, Washington’s birthday (President’s Day), Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving Day, and Christmas Day